This post may contain affiliate links. Please read our disclosure policy.

 - Cook the bacon.
 You can use precooked bacon and just chop and heat if you prefer, but I like to cook bacon on the stove top for the best flavor and just the right amount of crispiness.
 You can save some of the grease for cooking the pancakes if you want a really intense bacon flavor.
 Or you can cook bacon in the oven.

 - Cook the pancakes.
-Melt some butter in a large skillet.
+Melt some butter in a large skillet or griddle.
 I like to use an electric skillet because I can control the temperature and have a larger surface to work with so I can cook more pancakes at a time.
-Pour on some batter and top with bacon, let it bubble, then flip and cook until done.
+Pour some batter onto the hot griddle or skillet, top with bacon, let it bubble, then flip and cook until golden brown.
 Easy peasy.

 - Top your bacon pancakes with butter, maple syrup, fruit syrup, fresh fruit or whipped cream.

-- Pair these bacon pancakes with a Strawberry Banana Smoothie in the spring, a Pineapple Smoothie in the summer and an Apple Smoothie in the fall!
+- Pair your pancake breakfast with a Strawberry Banana Smoothie in the spring, a Pineapple Smoothie in the summer and an Apple Smoothie in the fall!

 What to do with Leftovers